quic/aimet/Docs/user_guide/adaround.rst

 .. image:: ../images/adaround.png
     :width: 900px

 AdaRound optimizes a loss function using the unlabelled training data to decide whether to quantize a weight to the closer or further integer value.
-AdaRound quantization acieves accuracy closer to the FP32 model using low bit-width integer quantization.
+AdaRound quantization achieves accuracy closer to the FP32 model, while using low bit-width integer quantization.

 When creating a QuantizationSimModel using AdaRounded, use the QuantizationSimModel provided in the API to set and freeze parameter encodings before computing the encodings.
 Refer the code example in the AdaRound API.